rabyj/dotfiles/notes/git_notes.md

 ONLY DEV SHOULD MERGE INTO MASTER

+DO NOT SQUASH FEATURE BRANCHES, YOU LOSE COMMIT HISTORY CONNECTIONS (only ok for a very small amount of redundant commits)

 ## How to bring commits from rabyj to dev (while being in the rabyj branch)

 ~~~bash